yoondoong/gulp-workshop/README.md

 - [ ] compiled and minified all of the files in `src/`
 - [ ] hot reloading for local testing
 - [ ] error checking
-- [ ] an undersanding of how cool gulp is!
+- [ ] an understanding of how cool gulp is!